The EUI ranks second out of DAC donors when it comes to total bilateral allocable funding for projects related to gender equality.

 - Having the EU lead by example by establishing gender-responsive and gender-balanced leadership at top political and management levels; and

-- Setting up a quantitative, qualitative, and inclusive monitoring system to increase public accountability, ensure transparency and access to information on its assistance to gender equality worldwide.
+- Setting up a quantitative, qualitative, and inclusive monitoring system to increase public accountability, as well as ensuring transparency and access to information on its assistance to gender equality worldwide.

 Explore other deep-dives